Colon (colorectal) Cancer

+Colon (colorectal) cancer is one of the most common cancers in New York State and the second leading cause of cancer deaths among men and women combined.
 Colorectal cancer is cancer that starts in the colon or rectum.
 The colon and rectum are part of the body's digestive system.
-To learn more about the colon and rectum – where they are and how they function, visit http://www.cdc.gov/cancer/colorectal/basic_info/.
+To learn more about the colon and rectum – where they are and how they work, visit http://www.cdc.gov/cancer/colorectal/basic_info/.

-- About colorectal cancer
+- About colon (colorectal) cancer

-- Colorectal cancer screening
+- Colon cancer screening

-- Colorectal cancer data and statistics
+- Colorectal (colon and rectum) cancer data and statistics

-- Colorectal cancer resources
+- Colon cancer resources

 - New York State Department of Health Educational Materials